New product development

 You need to know the what, when and how much of your new product before you can turn your idea into a project.

-3.2 Make sure you have a unique selling proposition (‘USP’) - a reason for customers to switch over to your product.
+- This provides a reason for customers to switch over to your product.

 - Ask yourself what will make customers choose your product over a rival’s.

-3.3 Plan the design of your product.
-This can be crucial to its success.
+The design of your product can be crucial to its success

-- Use in-house or external designers and get them to sign confidentiality agreements.
+- Use in-house or external designers to plan the design.

 - Plan to launch a pilot version of the product with a few favoured customers, to identify and sort out the inevitable problems before the main launch.
 This also helps you build up your order book before the launch.

-- If you need any approvals or certification (eg for any electrical product), book the product tests.
+- If you need approvals or certification, book the product tests.
 Ask if the approvals body can also test your prototype to identify any problems early on.

 - Many new products are based on achieving cost reduction.
 The aim is to provide the same quality of product at a lower price and with better profit margins.

 - Other products rely on superior design or technology to win market share, and can be priced at a premium.
-You still need to build to a price, to avoid pricing your product out of the market.
+But you still need to build to a price, to avoid pricing your product out of the market.

 - How many will you make and sell each month?
 What will typical order sizes be?
 How quickly will customers need delivery?